reulan/clairvoyance/README.md

 - Initialize and show the statefile information for the Terraform project
 - Reporting to Discord text channel via webhook or standard output

+In development:
+- sending application metrics to Honeycomb (toggleable)

 In the future I would like to support:
 - Planning multiple states across backends
 - Terraform project detection (local file, atlantis.yaml, Terraform Cloud workspaces)